Man dies on Black Tooth Mountain

 The two search and rescue members and the climbing partner were able to make their way to a safe landing zone and were extracted by helicopter.

-Their goal is to perform this recovery in a manner to keep the search and rescue personnel safe and free from harm.

-Because the victim’s body has not yet been recovered, Johnson County Sheriff’s Office will not release the name of the man.
+Because the victim’s body has not yet been recovered, Johnson County Sheriff’s Office would not release the name of the man.

 Sheridan County Sheriff’s Office contributed to the search Tuesday by helping locate the third hiking member of the group.